stanfordpython/python-labs/lab3-functions.md

 Write at least two more function calls, not listed above, predict their output, and then check your guess.

 ### Exploring Variadic Argument lists
+As before, consider the following function definition:

 ```
 def baz(*args, **kwargs):
     print("args:", args)
     print("kwargs:", kwargs)
 ```

 For each of the following function calls, determine whether the call is valid or not.
 If it is valid, what will the output be?

 ```
 baz(2, 3, 5, 7)
 baz(1, 1, n=1)
 baz(n=1, 2, 3)
 baz()
 baz(cs="Computer Science", pd="Product Design")
+baz(cs="Computer Science", cs="CompSci", cs="CS")
 baz(5, 8, k=1, swap=2)
+baz(8, *[3, 4, 5], k=1, **{'a':5, 'b':'x'})
 ```

 Write at least two more function calls, not listed above, predict their output, and then check your guess.

-### *Optional:* Putting it all together
+### *Optional: Putting it all together*
 *If you feel confident that you understand how function calling works, you can skip this section.
 We suggest that you work through it anyway, but the final decision is up to you.*

 Often, however, we don't just see keyword arguments of variadic parameter lists in isolated situations.
+The following function definition, which incorporates positional parameters, keyword parameters, variadic positional parameters, and variadic keyword parameters, is not uncommon in Python.

 ```
 def all_together(x, y, *nums, indent=True, spaces=4, **options):
     print("x:", x)